natar-io/Papart-examples/papart-examples/DepthCamera/TouchScreen/README.md

 #Application
-This application is a simple application that shows touch (2D touch) on paper and touch in space (3D touch).
+This application is a simple application that shows touch (2D touch: purple) on paper and touch in space (3D touch: orange).

 #Results